nablarch/nablarch-document/en/application_framework/application_framework/libraries/system_messaging/mom_system_messaging.rst

        For configuration items,
        see
        :java:extdoc:`MessageSenderSettings<nablarch.fw.messaging.MessageSenderSettings.MessageSenderSettings(java.lang.String)>`.
-     * :java:extdoc:`MessageSender<nablarch.fw.messaging.MessageSender>` delegates the conversion process to :java:extdoc:`SyncMessageConvertor<nablarch.fw.messaging.SyncMessageConvertor>` so the conversion process of sent and received messages can be changed, and this class reads and writes the framework control headers.
+     * If you want to change the conversion process of sent and received messages, you can change it by defining a class that inherits :java:extdoc:`SyncMessageConvertor<nablarch.fw.messaging.SyncMessageConvertor>` in the component definition file and specifying the name of the component in ``messageSender.DEFAULT.messageConvertorName``.
-       Define :java:extdoc:`SyncMessageConvertor<nablarch.fw.messaging.SyncMessageConvertor>` in the component definition file.
+       For details, see :ref:`Change the reading and writing of the framework control header(For sending synchronous message)<mom_system_messaging-change_fw_header_sync_ex>`.

   messaging.properties
    .. code-block:: properties